$t$-Structures with Grothendieck hearts via functor categories: Introduction

 Moreover, each computational equivalence class in \emph{(1)} has unique initial object $H\dd\mcD\la\mcA$.
 If $Q\in\mcD$ represents the corresponding product equivalence class as in~\emph{(2)}, then one can take $\mcA=\big(\modf\Prod(Q)^\op\big)^\op$ and for any $D\in\mcD$,

 \end{thm}

 The main significance of the latter theorem is that it allows us to initiate a theory of purity for non-compactly generated triangulated categories.
+As a consequence, it turns out that pure-injective objects in practice always cogenerate $t$-structures.
+See Proposition~\ref{prop.t-structure from pi} which substantially generalizes a result of similar nature in~\cite{LV}.

 So far, two different approaches to purity appeared in the literature in the absence of finitely presented or compact objects: \begin{enumerate} \item via abstractly defined pure-injective objects (as discussed above) in~\cite{CS,PoSt} and \item via colimit-preserving functors with AB5 target categories in~\cite[\S6]{BaPo}. \end{enumerate} Theorem~\ref{thm.classify homological functors-intro} says that if we replace, in the context of triangulated categories, the functors in~(2) by the class of coproduct-preserving homological functors to complete AB5 abelian categories with injective cogenerators, the two approaches become equivalent.

-In Section~\ref{sect.universal copr-pres} we further develop the purity theory for standard well-generated triangulated categories and show that any such category~$\mcD$ has an associated Grothendieck category $\mcA_\pure(\mcD)$ and a coproduct-preserving homological functor $h_\pure\dd\mcD\la\mcA_\pure(\mcD)$, uniquely determined up to equivalence, that are universal.
+In Section~\ref{sect.universal copr-pres} we further develop the purity theory for standard well generated triangulated categories and show that any such category~$\mcD$ has an associated Grothendieck category $\mcA_\pure(\mcD)$ and a coproduct-preserving homological functor $h_\pure\dd\mcD\la\mcA_\pure(\mcD)$, uniquely determined up to equivalence, that are universal.
 This means that if $h\dd\mcD\la\mcA$ is any other coproduct-preserving homological functor with AB5 target, then there is a coproduct-preserving exact functor $F\dd\mcA_\pure(\mcD)\la\mcA$, unique up to natural isomorphism, such that $F\circ h_\pure =h$.
 Then we can simply define pure triangles and identify pure-injective objects in terms of this universal functor $h_\pure$.
-This piece of theory is already useful for the applications in the subsequent section.

 Section~\ref{sec.t-str with Grothendieck heart} is the one specifically dedicated to the study of $t$-structures with an AB5 or Grothendieck heart.
 The first general result of the section is the following (see Theorem \ref{thm.AB5 heart} for a more detailed version).